College of Education, Health, and Human Services

 Department of Health and Human Services

-The Department of Health and Human Services (HHS) prepares leaders, professionals, and scholars to improve the health and welfare of persons and communities in local, national, and global settings.
-HHS provides an innovative academic environment for students interested in improving the lives and health of vulnerable populations.
+The Department of Health and Human Services (HHS) provides an innovative academic environment for students interested in improving the lives and health of vulnerable populations.
 HHS faculty enhance student learning by connecting classroom instruction with ongoing intervention research, meaningful field experiences and community outreach efforts.
-Students complete a rigorous interdisciplinary program of study and master valuable professional skills.
+In both the Health and Human Services and Sports Management majors, students complete a rigorous interdisciplinary program of study and master valuable professional skills.
 HHS students are well prepared to launch their careers or pursue additional graduate training to help solve pressing problems and deliver exceptional health and human services.

 Course Offerings